jmischung/Dockerized-Trading-Research-Droplet/README.md

 The contents herein provide everything needed to deploy a Docker image on a DigitalOcean droplet designed for backtesting trading strategies in Jupyter Lab.

-Whether it's installing a new package, testing a new strategy, switching workstations, or reproducing work in a book on algorithmic trading the success and ease of the effort often depends on programming environment being configured just right.
-This container and remote deployment was built to make it fast and easy to get up running testing strategies without the needed to be a DevOps expert.
+Whether it's installing a new package, testing a new strategy, switching workstations, or reproducing work in a book on algorithmic trading the success and ease of the effort often depend on the programming environment being configured just right.
+This container and remote deployment was built to make it fast and easy to get up running testing trading strategies without the need to be a DevOps expert.

 <br>